Generative-Discriminative Complementary Learning: Proposed Method

 \section{Proposed Method}

 In this section, we will present the motivation and details of our generative-discriminative complementary learning method.
 First, we demonstrate why generative modeling is valuable for learning from complementary labels.
-Second, we present our Complementary Conditional GAN ($CCGAN$) model that can be learned from complementarily-labeled data and provide theoretical guarantees.
+Second, we present our Complementary Conditional GAN ($CCGAN$) model that is trained using complementarily-labeled data and provide theoretical guarantees.
 Finally, we discuss several practical factors that are crucial for reliably training our model.